fsi-open/admin-bundle/Resources/doc/home_page.md

 # Home page

-By default the admin panel home page (index page) is just a blank page with navigation bar, but without any content.

-You can customize it to fit your needs.
+By default the admin panel home page (index page) is just a blank page with navigation bar, but you can customize it to fit your needs.

 ## Override the template file